boazbk/tcs/lec_02_representation.md

 * Given (a representation of) a graph $G$ and two vertices $s$ and $t$, compute the length of the shortest path in $G$ between $s$ and $t$, or do the same for the _longest_ path (with no repeated vertices) between $s$ and $t$.
 Both these tasks correspond to computing a function from $\{0,1\}^*$ to $\{0,1\}^*$, though it turns out that there is a huge difference in their computational difficulty.

-* Given the code of a Python program, is there an input that would force it into an infinite loop.
+* Given the code of a Python program, determine whether there is an input that would force it into an infinite loop.
 This corresponds to computing a partial function from $\{0,1\}^*$ to $\{0,1\}$; though it is easy to make it into a total function by mapping every string into the trivial Python program that stops without doing anything.
 We will see that we _do_ understand the computational status of this problem, but the answer is quite surprising.

 *  Given (a representation of) an image $I$, decide if $I$ is a photo of a cat or a dog.
 This correspond to computing  some (partial) function from $\{0,1\}^*$ to $\{0,1\}$.